chrisalvizuris/drone-computer-vision-project/README.md

 # drone-computer-vision-project

 Used Haar Cascade face detection model to train a drone to follow my facial movements.
+Fun fact: The drone acts excited when it gets REALLY close to your face...it does a backflip!

 ## Author Information